lirantal/express-version-route/README.md

 ## Alternative Node.js libraries

-Several npm projects exist which provide similar API versioning capabilities to ExpressJS projects, and I have even contributed Pull Requests to some of them that provide fixes or extra functionality but unfortunately they all seem to be unmaintained, or buggy.
+Several npm projects exist which provide similar API versioning capabilities to Express projects, and I have even contributed Pull Requests to some of them that provide fixes or extra functionality but unfortunately they all seem to be unmaintained, or buggy.

 * https://github.com/Prasanna-sr/express-routes-versioning
 * https://github.com/elliotttf/express-versioned-routes